Triassic: Opening of the Central Atlantic

+Panthalassic Ocean

+Although no direct evidence remains, Panthalassa is thought to have been divided into three major tectonic plates: the Farallon; Izanagi; and, Phoenix.
+These were separated by oceanic spreading ridges.
+In the northeast, the smaller Cache Creek plate was being subducted beneath the western margin of North America, and beneath the Farallon plate to the south.

 Paleooceanography

 Eustatic sea level in the Triassic was consistently low compared to the other geological periods.
 The beginning of the Triassic was around present sea level, rising to about 10–20 m above present-day sea level during the Early and Middle Triassic.
 Sea level rise accelerated in the Ladinian, culminating with a sea level up to 50 m above present-day levels during the Carnian.
 Sea level began to decline in the Norian, reaching a low of 50 m below present sea level during the mid-Rhaetian.
 Low global sea levels persisted into the earliest Jurassic.
 The long-term sea level trend is superimposed by 22 sea level drop events widespread in the geologic record, mostly of minor (less than 25 m) and medium (25–75 m) magnitudes.
 A lack of evidence for Triassic continental ice sheets suggest that glacial eustasy is unlikely to be the cause of these changes.
+It has generally been assumed that the cause was changes in volume of the global ocean basin due to variations in oceanic volcanism, with largest volumes occurring in volcanism's absence when the ocean basins were subsiding.
+Variation in water and sediment delivery to the oceans, with higher sea levels during pluvial eras lasting up to four million years, is also hypothesised to be behind these sea level variations.

 Climate

 The Triassic continental interior climate was generally hot and dry, so that typical deposits are red bed sandstones and evaporites.
 There is no evidence of glaciation at or near either pole; in fact, the polar regions were apparently moist and temperate, providing a climate suitable for forests and vertebrates, including reptiles.
-Pangaea's large size limited the moderating effect of the global ocean; its continental climate was highly seasonal, with very hot summers and cold winters.
-The strong contrast between the Pangea supercontinent and the global ocean triggered intense cross-equatorial monsoons, sometimes referred to as megamonsoons.
+Pangaea's large size limited the moderating effect of the global ocean; its continental climate was highly seasonal, with very hot summers and cool winters.
+The strong contrast between the Pangea supercontinent and the global ocean triggered intense cross-equatorial monsoons, sometimes referred to as the Pangean megamonsoons.

 The Triassic may have mostly been a dry period, but evidence exists that it was punctuated by several episodes of increased rainfall in tropical and subtropical latitudes of the Tethys Sea and its surrounding land.
 Sediments and fossils suggestive of a more humid climate are known from the Anisian to Ladinian of the Tethysian domain, and from the Carnian and Rhaetian of a larger area that includes also the Boreal domain (e.g., Svalbard Islands), the North American continent, the South China block and Argentina.
 The best-studied of such episodes of humid climate, and probably the most intense and widespread, was the Carnian Pluvial Event.
-A 2020 study found bubbles of carbon dioxide in basaltic rocks dating back to the end of the Triassic, and concluded that volcanic activity helped trigger climate change in that period.